pdidev/pdi/docs/First_steps.md

 }
 ```

-Let's analyse new functions:
+Let's analyze new functions:
-- PDI_share shares access to the variable with %PDI.
+- `PDI_share` shares access to the variable with %PDI.
 The first argument is a descriptor name and indicates what data we are sharing.
 The second one is pointer to our variable and the last one is access direction. `PDI_OUT` means data direction from application to %PDI, `PDI_IN` is a direction from %PDI to the program, `PDI_INOUT` includes both directions.
-- PDI_reclaim reclaims the share which means that %PDI will no longer have access to shared variable.
+- `PDI_reclaim` reclaims the share which means that %PDI will no longer have access to shared variable.
 As an argument it takes name of the descriptor.

 The output from our application:
 ```